kitbit/pm2-alert/README.md

     /**
      * set target
      */
-    target: 'slack', // custom or slack
+    target: 'slack', // custom or slack or google-chat

     // TODO: listen to these Events then send notification